 - Sprouts should form in two to three days.

 You can read more about sprouting quinoa here.

-Vegan Quinoa Smoothie
+5-Minute Quinoa Smoothie with Coffee

 - 1 ½ cups brewed coffee cooled to room temperature